-Professor Sánchez Prado's areas of research include Mexican literary, film and cultural studies, Latin American intellectual history, neoliberal culture, and world literature theory.
+Professor Sánchez Prado's areas of research include Latin American intellectual history, neoliberal culture, world literature theory, and Mexican literary, film, and cultural studies.

-Sánchez Prado’s areas of research include Mexican literary, film and cultural studies; Latin American intellectual history, neoliberal culture, food cultural studies and “world literature” theory.
+Prof. Sánchez Prado’s areas of research include Mexican literary, film and cultural studies; Latin American intellectual history, neoliberal culture, food cultural studies and “world literature” theory.

 He is the author of El canon y sus formas: La reinvención de Harold Bloom y sus lecturas hispanoamericanas (2002), Poesía para nada (2005), Naciones intelectuales.
 Las fundaciones de la modernidad literaria mexicana (1917-1959) (2009.
 Winner of the LASA Mexico 2010 Book Award), Intermitencias americanistas.
 Estudios y ensayos escogidos (2004-2010) (2012), Screening Neoliberalism.
 Mexican Cinema 1988-2012 (2014), Strategic Occidentalism.
 On Mexican Fiction, The Neoliberal Book Market and the Question of World Literature (2018), and Intermitencias alfonsinas.
 Estudios y otros textos (2019).
 He is currently working on book-length studies on cosmopolitanism and genre in mid-century, and on the question of transnationalism in Mexican cinema.